traceadugar/ProjectJournal/January 26 /tueThe27th.md

 My first project will be to set up a RHEL headless server (hypervisor) in my home lab and then to place a KALI Vm within it.

 In March I will begin to study for the linux + to dive deeper into linux and to also renew my sec+.

+Today I am reteaching myself the art of using markdown again so i can write that sweet sweet, documentation in style.